kelvinlowhm86/tone-gauge/README.md

 underlying evidence.
 The research section below covers this in detail.

-**tone-gauge** is a lightweight writing aid that scores the polarity of whatever you're drafting — a prompt, a brief, an analyst note, a performance review — and displays it live as a score in `[−1, +1]`.
+**tone-gauge** is a lightweight writing aid that scores the polarity of whatever prompt you're drafting and displays it live as a score in `[−1, +1]`.
 You decide whether that number is what you intended.
 Neutral language scores near zero; loaded language doesn't.
 What your UI does with the score is up to you; the library just emits the data.

+Designed for use alongside LLM chat interfaces, especially ones for Finance and investment workflows where unbiased reasoning is critical.

 The core lexicon is finance-tuned (Loughran-McDonald 2025 + AFINN-FinancialMarketNews + a curated market supplement, 6,711 entries),